Fact Sheets And Publications

 The Impacts of Nitrogen and Phosphorus from Agriculture on Delaware’s Water Quality

 Nitrogen (N) and phosphorus (P) are essential nutrients for all living organisms.
 Soil, fertilizer, and manure are all sources of N and P to growing crops.
 Atmospheric deposition (the air we breathe is mostly N gas) and irrigation water are also N sources.
 If not managed efficiently, much of the N and P applied to and present in agricultural systems can be lost to the environment.
-If N and/or P are present in aquatic systems (streams, ponds, estuaries, etc.) above critical levels, negative environmental impacts occur.
+If N or P are present in aquatic systems (streams, ponds, estuaries, etc.) above critical levels, negative environmental impacts occur.

 Causes of Nitrogen and Phosphorus Loss from Agricultural Fields

-Volatilization - Depending on a variety of factors including type and placement of fertilizer and certain soil conditions, ammonium can be converted to ammonia gas.
+Volatilization: Depending on a variety of factors including type and placement of fertilizer and certain soil conditions, ammonium can be converted to ammonia gas.

 In both denitrification and volatilization, the gases escape to the atmosphere where the N is no longer available to plants.

-Mineralized nitrogen on agricultural lands may also be lost to the aquatic environment, which has significant impacts on the ecosystem.
+Mineralized N on agricultural lands may also be lost to the aquatic environment, which has significant impacts on the ecosystem.
 Sediment bound N can be eroded by wind and water then carried to streams and rivers suspended in runoff.
 More often though, N contained in soil, crop residues, fertilizers, and manures dissolves in water.
 While some of the dissolved N also leaves in runoff, the majority leaches through the soil past the root zone in subsurface drainage.
 Dissolved N leaves through natural underground laterally flowing water, or through artificial drainage systems like tile drains or drainage ditches (Figure 1).

 Source factors include soil P levels, P application practices (source of nutrient, such as manure or commercial fertilizer; method; amount; rate; and timing), and field management practices like tillage and use of cover crops.